All Products

 (

-sepallength DOUBLE comment 'sepal length (cm)',
+sepallength DOUBLE comment 'Sepal length (cm)',

-sepalwidth DOUBLE comment 'sepal width (cm)',
+sepalwidth DOUBLE comment 'Sepal width (cm)',

-petallength DOUBLE comment ''petal length (cm)',
+petallength DOUBLE comment 'Petal length (cm)',

-petalwidth DOUBLE comment 'petal width (cm)',
+petalwidth DOUBLE comment 'Petal width (cm)',

-name STRING comment 'type'
+name STRING comment 'Species'

 );

-2. Log on to the DataWorks console.
+2. Log on to the DataWorks console and select a region in the upper-left corner.

 from odps import DataFrame